-Like DEC, Duke Energy Progress (DEP) utilizes DSM and EE programs to efficiently and cost-effectively alter customer demands and reduce the long-run supply costs for energy and peak demand.
+Like DEC, Duke Energy Progress (DEP) utilizes DSM and EE programs to efficiently and costeffectively alter customer demands and reduce the long-run supply costs for energy and peak demand.
 These programs can vary greatly in their dispatch characteristics, size and duration of load response, certainty of load response, and level and frequency of customer participation.
-In general, programs are offered in two primary categories: EE programs that reduce energy consumption and DSM programs that reduce peak demand (demand-side management or demand-response programs and certain rate structure programs).
+In general, programs are offered in two primary categories: EE programs that reduce energy consumption and DSM programs that reduce peak demand (demand-side management or demand-response programs and certain rate-structure programs).

-DEP's DSM portfolio currently consists of the following programs, as approved by the Commission.
+DEP's DSM portfolio currently consists of the following programs, as approved by the Public Service Commission of South Carolina.
 More information on these programs can be found on DEP's website for homes and businesses.

-- Home Energy Improvement
+- Residential Smart \$aver® Energy Efficiency

 - Residential New Construction

 - Neighborhood Energy Saver (Low-Income)

-- Appliance Recycling Program

 - My Home Energy Report

 - Multi-Family Energy Efficiency

 - Energy Efficiency Education

 - Residential Energy Assessments

 - Save Energy and Water Kit

 - EnergyWise Home

 - Time-of-Use Rate

 - Online Resources